Mortgages or Financing in Costa Rica

 In today’s’ market, if you are looking to purchase a property through mortgage financing with a Costa Rican bank, you need to either hire a real estate agent who is up to date on getting a mortgage for you.
 Or you need to do due diligence with all the banks and find out their requirements.

-Mortgages or financing in Costa Rica usually have a much higher interest rate than mortgages in the US.
+Mortgages or financing in Costa Rica usually has a much higher interest rate than mortgages in the US.
 Costa Rican mortgages are tied into New York Prime rate and in January 2012, NY prime is at 3.25%.
 Most banks in Costa Rica charge somewhere around NY prime + 6.
 Most mortgage loans go between 15 and 30 years, depending on your age.

 Availability of mortgages